nsidc/vagrant-vsphere/README.md

 ### uri
 * `direction` - _Optional_ string - The direction of the connection.
 Possible values are 'client' and 'server'
-* `proxyURI` - _Optional_ string - Identifies a proxy service that provides network access to the serviceURI.
+* `proxy_uri` - _Optional_ string - Identifies a proxy service that provides network access to the serviceURI.
 If you specify a proxy URI, the virtual machine initiates a connection with the proxy service and forwards the serviceURI and direction to the proxy.
-* `serviceURI` - _Optional_ string - Identifies the local host or a system on the network, depending on the value of direction.
+* `service_uri` - _Optional_ string - Identifies the local host or a system on the network, depending on the value of direction.
 If you use the virtual machine as a server, the URI identifies the host on which the virtual machine runs.
 In this case, the host name part of the URI should be empty, or it should specify the address of the local host.
   If you use the virtual machine as a client, the URI identifies the remote system on the network.